axibase/atsd/rule-engine/functions-message.md

 ## Overview

-The functions provide a way to retrieve message records from the database at any stage of the rule evaluation process.
+Retrieves message records from the database at any stage of the rule evaluation process.

 The `db_message_count` and `db_message_last` functions can be used to verify the existence of or establish a correlation between time series and messages.